 - Where are the acne lesions predominantly located?

-- Have there been any new medications, cosmetics or chemical applications applied to the skin?
+- Have there been any new medications, or cosmetic or chemical applications, applied to the skin?

-- Are there any other things that make the acne worse?
+- Are there any other identifiable aggravating factors for the acne?

-- How have the acne lesions affected you mentally/emotionally?
+- How have the acne lesions impacted the patient psychologically?

 - Have there been any prior treatments for acne?

-Local inflammatory processes can be followed by changes in skin colour, resulting in a permanent darker reddish or brownish shade at the site of healed acne lesions.
-This is most common in patients with darker skin.
+Local inflammation can lead to permanent alterations in skin pigmentation, resulting in a darker red or brown hue at the site of healed acne lesions.
+This occurrence is most frequently seen in patients with darker complexions.6

 Aims of treatment

-The main goal of treating acne is to eliminate comedone lesions.
-This is achieved by normalising skin cell shedding, decreasing the activity of the sebaceous glands, and decreasing the amount of bacteria and inflammation in the skin.
+The main goal of treating acne is to eliminate comedone lesions by normalising follicular keratinisation, decreasing sebaceous gland activity, decreasing the population of Proprionobacterium acnes, and decreasing inflammation.

 - Buxton P. ABC of Dermatology.
 London: BMJ Publishing; 2005.
 [Book]